 A system that’s not centralized refers to HR solutions that don’t offer all critical features in a single location.
 We think this is probably related to the challenge mentioned earlier of finding an all-in-one solution.
 There were several buyers concerned with finding an all-in-one solution in part because their current vendor isn’t one.

 - System was too expensive (3 percent)

 What It All Means

 One thing’s for sure: human resources will never be the same.
-Core HR features consolidated into one platform has become a necessity for businesses, and therefore vendors.
+Core HR features consolidated into one platform has become a necessity for businesses.
+As a result, it’s become a necessity for vendors to offer it.
 These vendors are also going to need to tack on some additional features to become true all-in-one solutions.
-Additionally, all of those features better be available on the cloud, or else they won’t be relevant for much longer.
-Based on the acceptance of the cloud, they may already be irrelevant if they’re not cloud-based.
+Additionally, all of those features are going to have to be available on the cloud, lest they risk losing relevance and popularity.
+And based on the overwhelming acceptance of the cloud among HR leaders, they may already be irrelevant if they’re not cloud-based.

 For buyers that, like many of our respondents, are concerned about the time they have to choose a vendor, take a look at our HR Leaderboard.
 Our Leaderboard can help get your search started before diving blindly into demos and conference calls.
 If you still need help evaluating your options, don’t hesitate to reach out and we’ll help you find the right HR vendor for your needs.